-RBC is not alone when it comes to offering dismal rates on savings accounts.
-The high interest savings offered by CIBC and TD are fairly similar.
+RBC is not alone in offering dismal rates on savings accounts.
+The high-interest savings offered by CIBC and TD are fairly similar.

 For decent savings rates, Canadians need to look beyond the big banks.
 Online banks such as EQ Bank offer a higher rate which potentially limits the impact of inflation on your purchasing power.

-- RBC High Interest eSavings: This HISA offers a 0.05% rate which is RBC’s highest as of this writing on April 12, 2021.
+- RBC High-Interest eSavings: This HISA offers a 1.50% rate which is RBC’s highest as of this update on March 15, 2023.

 - RBC Day to Day Savings: This account offers a tiered savings rate based on your balance (0.005% – 0.01%).